gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She ducked and rolled under it, rolling again as it slapped the ground.

-Dockety took hold of the inner door with its claw manipulator, placed one metal foot on the wall, and pulled.
+Dockety took hold of the inner door with its claw manipulator and placed one metal foot on the wall.
 Its motors whined.
-The door scraped open another few millimeters.
+The door scraped open.

-"Keep going!"
+"Go!
+Go!
+Go!"
+Maddy shouted,
-Maddy threw dry leaves at the tentacle and jumped as it swept across the floor again.
+throwing dry leaves at the tentacle and jumping as it swept across the floor again.

-*Scrape.*
-"It's open!"
-Sindy shouted.
-She squeezed through.

-*Scrape.*
-Dockety gave one last pull.
+Sindy ran through the door.
-"Make haste," it said.
+"Make haste," Dockety said.

 Maddy didn't need any more encouragement than that.
-She sprinted five steps across the room as the bot followed her sister into whatever lay behind the door.
+She sprinted across the room
+as Dockety turned and followed her sister into whatever lay behind the door.
 Just as she reached it,
 something cold and mechanical grabbed hold of her ankle.